More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Frequently Asked Questions

-It converts a CSV (or TSV/semicolon-delimited) spreadsheet of geographic data into a valid GeoJSON FeatureCollection.
-The CSV must contain at least two columns holding longitude and latitude in decimal degrees; all other columns become properties on the resulting Feature.
-Common use cases include geocoded store locators, survey results with coordinates, sensor readings, and birding observations.
-The output is a FeatureCollection of Points (or LineStrings/Polygons if you provide ordered coordinate groups), ready to drop into Leaflet, Mapbox GL, Google Maps, or any GIS desktop application.
-Everything runs in your browser; nothing is uploaded.
+It converts a CSV spreadsheet of geographic data into a valid GeoJSON FeatureCollection of Point features.
+The CSV must contain a latitude column and a longitude column in decimal degrees; every other column becomes a property on the resulting Feature.
+Common use cases include geocoded store locators, survey results with coordinates, sensor readings, GPS logs, and points of interest.
+The output is ready to drop into Leaflet, Mapbox GL, Google Maps, OpenLayers, or any desktop GIS such as QGIS.
+Everything runs in your browser; nothing is uploaded to any server.

 CSV to GeoJSON Converter